HarperDB/template-redirector/README.md

 ### Use Case

-> [!NOTE]
-> Again, remove Akamai references?

-The solution improves upon Akamai's Redirector Cloudlet, which has a 5,000 item limit per cloudlet and requires workarounds for handling a large number of redirects.
+The solution improves provides a fast and scalable redirector component for handling a large number of redirects with low latency.

 ### Flow